hercules-390/hyperion/README_CMakeBuildPrelim.txt

 CMake was built from source on Windows Subsystem for Linux; WSL (Ubuntu 14.04 LTS) includes CMake 2.8.x, below the 3.4 minimum required for a Hercules CMake build.

-On all systems:

-1) Fresh clone of Hyperion
-2) cd <build-dir>
-3) make test   (not make check)
-4) make install
-5) cd <guest-os-dir>
-6) IPL a primitive IBM OS, DOS/360, start the spooler, and shut it down.

-Testing of external package build support, which was developed and tested after the first round of testing described above, did not include steps 5-8.

 Anomalous results:

 On Debian 8 (32-bit), the main storage test attempt to define a 16-exabyte